 Taxes Are Debts To A Government Agency!

-New Mexico Financial Law fully informs our clients on all legal and financial ramifications of their bankruptcy case – especially all of the tax issues (Federal and New Mexico) involved.
+New Mexico Financial and Family Law fully informs our clients on all legal and financial ramifications of their bankruptcy case – especially all of the tax issues (Federal and New Mexico) involved.
 IRS issues are an important example as to why it is vital that you discuss all bankruptcy issues with a trusted and highly competent bankruptcy lawyer before you file for bankruptcy.
 If not properly orchestrated, even with bankruptcy protection, you could still be left with substantial debt that could have been cleared.

 Bankruptcy and IRS Tax Matters?